What Is a Gold IRA? A Beginner’s Guide for 2026

 Is a Gold IRA different from a regular IRA?

 Yes.
-A Gold IRA is a self-directed individual retirement account (SDIRA) that strictly permits the ownership of physical precious metals.
-In contrast, a regular traditional or Roth IRA restricts investments to paper assets such as stocks, bonds, mutual funds, and ETFs.
+A Gold IRA is a type of self-directed individual retirement account that may hold IRA-eligible physical precious metals when the applicable requirements are met.
+A regular Traditional or Roth IRA usually holds paper assets such as stocks, bonds, mutual funds, and ETFs.

 Can you take physical possession of gold in an IRA?